There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 In security options, find and double-click on Shutdown: Clear virtual memory pagefile :

-Click on Enabled option and then, hit Apply button:
+Click on the Enabled option and then, hit Apply button:

-Note: You can check your random access memory usage and disk usage in task manager performance tab.
+Note: You can check your random access memory (RAM) usage and disk usage in the task manager performance tab.

 Virtual memory is particularly useful when dealing with large programs that require more memory than the computer can physically provide.
 Due to the virtual memory feature, you are running heavy games on a limited amount of RAM.

 In short, virtual memory compensates for a shortage of physical memory (RAM).
-Operating system itself handles it efficiently, however, we can also set virtual memory limit manually (as we did earlier).
+The operating system itself handles it efficiently, however, we can also set the virtual memory limits manually (as we did earlier).

-It is generally recommended to leave the virtual memory paging file settings as they are and let the operating system handle it more efficiently.
+It is generally recommended to leave the virtual memory paging file settings as they are and let the operating system handle them more efficiently.

 However, you can manually increase the limit if you face crashes or lags in performance by following the steps described above.